 He was an influential newspaper publisher, Ohio politician, U.S. Senator, and 29th U.S. President.
 A fiscal conservative, he represented a trend in government that departed from the progressive movement that had dominated Congress since President Theodore Roosevelt.
 He died suddenly in 1923 and was succeeded by his Vice President, Calvin Coolidge.
 Though unemployment dropped in half during Harding’s administration, it was plagued with multiple scandals, causing him to be rated by historians as one of the worst U.S. Presidents.

 Term (1923-1929) Vice President None (1923-1925), Charles Dawes (1925-1929)

-A lawyer, politician, Governor of Massachusetts and 30th U.S. President, after the death of Warren Harding.
-Elected in his own right in 1924, he gained a reputation as a small-government conservative and restored public confidence in the White House after the scandals of his predecessor’s administration.
+A lawyer, politician, Governor of Massachusetts, and the 30th U.S. President, after the death of Warren Harding.
+Elected in his own right in 1924, he gained a reputation as a small-government conservative and restored public confidence in the White House after his predecessor’s administration scandals.
 He left office with considerable popularity.
 The assessment of his presidency today is divided between those who approve of his reduction of the size of government programs and those who believe the federal government should be more involved in regulating and controlling the economy.